 CBC archives: Outdoor scenes for the Radisson TV series.
 This screne is shot on the east side of the Dowker Island bay.

 The Dowker bay is beautiful but it is deep enough for larger boats and it can get quite busy during the summer.

 The water between Madore Island and Dowker Island is only 1-2m deep and with the occasional bolder at the bottom it is an area that is not easily accessible to larger boats especially motor boats.
 You can see Montreal in the distance but it feels like being far out in the wilderness.
 It's a beautiful spot to observe animals.
 You can see heros, golden eagles, all kinds of smaller birds, schools of fish, dragon flies and turtles.
+There is a beaver and you can see otters.
 It's really quiet and peaceful.
 It's a special place.